altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~He wasn't in the link~
 ~Below him was the link~
-~The connection between minds lay open before him~ ~But they were growing distant~
+~The connection between minds lay open before him~ *But the link was growing distant*
 ~This was a void~
-~And Robert was pulled away~
-*Robert turned his head up*
-~Above him was a creature of incomprehensible size~ ~Stretching the bare horizon from end to end in eyes~ ~The creature seemed to be growing even, but no...~ *He was just getting closer*
+*Robert was pulled away and he turned his head up* ~Above him was a creature of incomprehensible size~ ~Stretching the bare horizon from end to end in eyes~ ~The creature seemed to be growing, but no...~
+*He was just getting closer*
 'That will eat me.'
 ~His struggling was in vain as he was slowly raised up~